-- V. Provided always, and be it further enacted, That all Manufactured Goods shall be deemed to be the Produce of the Country of which they are the Manufacture. - VI.
-And be it further enacted, that no Goods shall be imported into the United Kingdom from the Islands of Guernsey, Jersey, Alderney, Sark, or Man, except in British Ships. - VII.
-And be it further enacted, That no Goods shall be exported from the United Kingdom to any British Possession in Asia, Africa, or America, nor to the Islands of Guernsey, Jersey, Alderney, Sark, or Man, except in British Ships. - VIII.
-And be it further enacted, That no Goods shall be carried from any of the Islands of Guernsey, Jersey, Alderney, Sark, or Man, to any other of such Islands; nor from one Part of any such Islands to another Part of the same Island, except in British Ships. - IX.
-And be it further enacted, That no Goods shall be carried from any of the Islands of Guernsey, Jersey, Alderney, Sark, or Man, to any other of such Islands; nor from one Part of any such Islands to another Part of the same Island, except in British Ships. - X. And be it further enacted, That no Goods shall be carried from any British Possession in Asia, Africa, or America, to any other of such Possessions, nor from any one Part of any of such Possessions to another Part of the same, except in British Ships. - XI.
-And be it further enacted, That no Goods shall be imported into any British Possession in Asia, Africa, or America, in any Foreign Ships, unless they be Ships of the Country of which the Goods are the Produce, and from which the Goods are imported. - XII.
-And be it further enacted, That no Ship shall be admitted to be a British Ship unless duly registered and navigated as such; and that every British registered Ship (so long as the registry of such Ship shall be in Force, or the certificate of such registry retained for the use of such Ship) shall be navigated during the Whole or every Voyage (whether with a Cargo or in Ballast), in every Part of the World by a Master who is a British Subject, and by a Crew, whereof Three fourths at least are British Seamen; and if such Ship be employed in a Coasting Voyage from any one Part of the United Kingdom to another, or in a Voyage between the United Kingdom and the Island of Guernsey, Jersey, Alderney, Sark, or Man, or from one of the said Islands to another of them, or from one Part of either of them to another of the same, or be employed in fishing on the Coasts of the United Kingdom or of any of the said Islands, then the Whole of the Crew shall be British Seamen.
+V. Provided always, and be it further enacted, That all Manufactured Goods to be deemed Produce of the Coun-Goods shall be deemed to be the Produce of the Country of which they try where manufacare the Manufacture.

+VI.
+And be it further enacted, That no Goods shall be imported into the From Guernsey, &c. in British Ships.
+United Kingdom from the Islands of Guernsey, Jersey, Alderney, Sark, or Man, except in British Ships.

+VII.
+And be it further enacted, That no Goods shall be exported from Exports to Asia, &c. the United Kingdom to any British Possession in Asia, Africa, or America, and to Guernsey, &c. nor to the Islands of Guernsey, Jersey, Alderney, Sark, or Man, except in British Ships.

+VIII.
+And be it further enacted, That no Goods shall be carried Coast- coastwise, British wise, from one Part of the United Kingdom to another, except in British Ships.
+Ships.

+IX.
+And be it further enacted, That no Goods shall be carried from any Between Guernsey, of the Islands of Guernsey, Jersey, Alderney, Sark, or Man, to any other of Ships, &c. in British such Islands; nor from one Part of any such Islands to another Part of the same Island, except in British Ships.

+X. And be it further enacted, That no Goods shall be carried from any Between British Pos-British Possession in Asia, Africa, or America, to any other of such Pos- sessions in Asia, Africa, or America, in sessions, nor from any one Part of any of such Possessions to another British Suips.
+Part of the same, except in British Ships.

+XI.
+And be it further enacted, That no Goods shall be imported into Between British Possessions in America, any British Possession in Asia, Africa, or America, in any Foreign Ships, and other Places in unless they be Ships of the Country of which the Goods are the Produce.
+America. and from which the Goods are imported.

+XII.
+And be it further enacted, That no Ship shall be admitted to be a No Ship British, un-British Ship unless duly registered and navigated as such; and that every less registered, and Publish registered Ship (so long on the projector of such Ship shall be in pavigated as such: British registered Ship (so long as the registry of such Ship shall be in force, or the certificate of such registry retained for the use of such Ship) shall be navigated during the Whole of every Voyage (whether with a To be navigated by Cargo or in Ballast), in every Part of the World by a Master who is a British Master and Three fourths British British Subject, and by a Crew, whereof Three fourths at least are British States: Seamen; and if such Ship be employed in a Coasting Voyage from any I Coasting Irade, or one Part of the United Kingdom to enother or in a Voyage between the Guernsey, &c. or Bri one Part of the United Kingdom to another, or in a Voyage between the tish Coasis Fisheries, all to be British Sea- United Kingdom and the Islands of Guernsey, Jersey, Alderney, Sark, or Man, or from one of the said Islands to another of them, or from one Part of either of them to another of the same, or be employed in fishing on the Coasts of the United Kingdom or of any of the said Islands, then the Whole of the Crew shall be British Seamen.

+All Vessels under Fifteen Tons Burthen tion upon Rivers, &c.